binitdatta/rollingstone-ecommerce-spring-boot-verbose-debug-aid/README.md

 # rollingstone-ecommerce-spring-boot-verbose-debug-aid

-This multiple applications in this repository is added to demonstrate a debug aid called verbose.
+# This multiple applications in this repository is added to demonstrate a debug aid called verbose.

+# Purpose : Debug Downstream Third party APIs instantly.

-# Purpose : A number of applications have to call other downstream third party internal / external APIs to get data from legacy systems.
+# Scnario : A number of applications have to call other downstream third party internal / external APIs to get data from legacy systems.
-A very typical patterns can been seen in client JAvaScript applications, that has a proxy / API gateway type of backend.
+A very typical patterns can been seen in client JavaScript applications, that has a proxy / API gateway type of backend.
 This backend talks to the numerous other third party internal / external APIs, on behalf of the front end application.
 As the front end application only know this
 API gateway backend, debugging this pair app of front end / API gateway backend sometimes becomes very cumbersome without special tools.